yugabyte/ybu/TFE/YBU-31/ybu-31.md

 ### Upload the Yugabyte Platform license to Install

-In the last step, we configured the EC2 instance and installed Replicated.
+In the last step, you configured the EC2 instance and installed Replicated.
 In this step, you will pull the Yugabyte Platform image from the Replicated registry once the license has been authenticated.

 Navigate to the IP address of your EC2 instance at port 8800 in your browser to connect to the Replicated console as noted in the proceeding CLI message.